nixnest/nixne.st/profile/readme.md

 ### "wat do?"

-Host this on your own webserver under your username.nixne.st subdomain.
+Host this on your own webserver under `username.nixne.st/profile/`.
 Make sure to set your user avatar by pasting your Discord user ID into the data-user-id field.
 You should also take a look at editing the link buttons at the bottom of the page.
 If unused, please remove them.

+It's also recommended that you generate certificates with Lets Encrypt or something.

 ### Important notice